Radio FG

-Radio FG ([ʁadjo ɛf ʒe]; since February 2013, formerly FG DJ Radio, acronym for Feel Good) is a French-language radio station that began broadcasting from Paris on 98.2 MHz in the FM band in 1981.
+Radio FG ([ʁadjo ɛf ʒe]; since February 2013, also known as FG DJ Radio, acronym for Feel Good) is a French-language radio station that began broadcasting from Paris on 98.2 MHz in the FM band in 1981.
 It is France's first radio station that broadcasts deep house and electro house music (originally electronic and underground music).
 The station's current playlist is house, dance, R&B and electronica alongside several American hip-hop songs broadcast from time to time.